korikhin/Resume/README.md

 ## Building Resume

-To compile your resume with `LuaLaTeX` for the _best appearance_, use the following command:
+To build your resume use the following command:

 ```sh
 lualatex --synctex=1 --interaction=nonstopmode --output-directory=build main.tex
 ```

+When using a TeX editor, you must manually add the `--output-directory` flag to your build command, as it is **not** included by default.